CSfromCS/conversation-sparks/PRD.md

 - **Progression**: User fills context → URL updates automatically → user shares link → recipient opens link with prefilled context → can generate questions immediately
 - **Success criteria**: URL updates smoothly without page reload, all context fields properly encode/decode, shared links open with correct prefilled values

-## Edge Case Handling
+## Edge Case HandlingIf minimal context provided, generate general but still useful questions
 - **Empty Context**: If minimal context provided, generate general but still useful questions
 - **Inappropriate Requests**: Filter out context that might lead to uncomfortable questions
-- **Generation Failures**: Show friendly error with option to retry
+- **Generation Failures**: Show friendly error with option to retryrelevance
 - **Very Large Groups**: Cap or warn about group size for question relevance
 - **Conflicting Context**: If age/interests/vibe conflict, prioritize safety and inclusivity

-## Design Direction
 The design should feel warm, approachable, and social - like a conversation facilitator rather than a corporate tool.
 A balanced interface with generous spacing to avoid feeling cluttered, allowing the questions themselves to be the hero content.
+The design should feel warm, approachable, and social - like a conversation facilitator rather than a corporate tool.
+A balanced interface with generous spacing to avoid feeling cluttered, allowing the questions themselves to be the hero content.

 ## Color Selection
-Analogous warm palette creating a welcoming, social atmosphere that feels inviting and comfortable for group settings.

 - **Primary Color**: Warm coral (oklch(0.70 0.15 25)) - Communicates warmth, friendliness, and approachability
 - **Secondary Colors**: Soft peach (oklch(0.85 0.10 45)) for backgrounds and less prominent elements